How Liviri Sprint helps ecommerce grocers achieve efficiency

 LIVIRI SHUTTLE ILLUMINATES THE PATH

-As dark store concepts gain ground, “thermally performant Liviri Shuttle is a great complement to any fully dedicated fulfillment center,” notes Rachel Lee, sr. product line manager at Liviri.
+As dark store concepts gain ground, “thermally performant Liviri Sprint is a great complement to any fully dedicated fulfillment center,” notes Rachel Lee, sr. product line manager at Liviri.
 “It provides a low-cost insulated solution that interfaces and integrates well within current and developing infrastructures.
-Shuttle also will keep your groceries chilled for over 12 hours which allows for more efficient delivery routes and unattended deliveries from fulfillment centers.”
+Sprint also will keep your groceries chilled for over 12 hours which allows for more efficient delivery routes and unattended deliveries from fulfillment centers.”

-Liviri Shuttle containers also stack with existing totes and fit picking carts, bringing together a lightweight build with large cube-size dimensions that holds gallons of milk and lots of groceries.
+Liviri Sprint containers also stack with existing totes and fit picking carts, bringing together a lightweight build with large cube-size dimensions that holds gallons of milk and lots of groceries.
 Machine washable containers allow for a more sustainable reuse model.
 And the ability to add reusable ice packs that can be used on the bottom of the box or vertically as dividers offers flexible pack out options, reduces reliance on refrigeration and gives perishable products an extended lease on life, during product staging as well as during last-mile delivery.

 THE RACE FOR COLD-STORAGE SPACE